Australian Citizenship Test Pass Rate & Statistics (2026)

 Step 3: Take Practice Tests Across All Categories

-Use category‑specific tests to identify weak areas, then use focused practice to drill questions you've previously answered incorrectly.
+Use category-specific tests to find your weak areas, then use focused practice to drill questions you've previously answered incorrectly.

 Step 4: Take Mock Exams Under Timed Conditions